samoliver3/NFL_BDB_2023/README.md

 The best performing offensive linemen for the week 1 data can be visualized with the chart below.
 The chart includes the top 50 offensive linemen for week 1 in which more distance denied per play results in a higher ranking than a lower value.

 ![week1Results](/AverageDistanceDeniedPasserOffensiveLinemenPerPlayWeek1.png)

+## Future Work
+This metric can be aggregated across multiple weeks or whole seasons to evaluate performance of offensive linemen and compare performances across individual players and teams.
+Distance Denied and the rankings produced by it can also be correlated with other measures of success for offensive linemen and cross-validated with the linemen grading system to understand how well Distance Denied measures performance.